 - Sprinkle with grated cheese.1 cup grated cheese

-- Bake for about 10 minutes until the cheese is melted and golden brown
+- Bake for 10 to 15 minutes until the cheese is melted and golden brown

 - Serve hot with a fresh green salad, and perhaps a slice of crusty garlic bread.